BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk13Lab.md

 **Planning sample comparisons**

-Last week, we performed a series of analysis to determine the taxonomic composition (richness and abundance) in a metagenomic sample.
-This week we will have two goals: first, we'll determine whether different filtering parameters substantially alter our taxonomic composition, and second, determine whether there are differences between the samples.
+Last week, we performed a series of analysis to determine the taxonomic composition (richness and abundance) in a single metagenomic sample.
+This week we will determine whether there are differences between the samples.

 Take a look at the files you created as a part of our workflow last week.
 Which file(s) contains the data on taxonomic abundance?